deadlyvipers/dojo_rules/introduction.md

-I introduce myself, this is Iván :-)
+I introduce myself, this is Iván :-) My favorite, so far, is Electives.